open-company/open-company-web/README.md

 ## Overview

+Build your company in the open with transparency for your co-founders, your team of employees and contractors, and your investors.
+Or open up your company for everyone, your customers and the rest of the startup community.

+[OpenCompany.io](https://opencompany.io) is GitHub for the rest of your company:

+* Dashboard - An easy tool for founders to provide transparency to their teams and beyond.
+* Founders' Guide - Tools, best practices and insights from open company founders and their companies.
+* Open Company Directory - Founders sharing with their teams and beyond.
+* Community - Spread the word and knowledge and inspire more founders to open up.

+Like the open companies we promote and support, the [OpenCompany.io](https://opencompany.io) platform is completely transparent.
+The company supporting this effort, Transparency, LLC, is an open company.
+The platform is open source software, and open company data is [open data](https://en.wikipedia.org/wiki/Open_data) accessible through the [platform API](https://github.com/open-company/open-company-api).

+To get started, head to [OpenCompany.io](https://opencompany.io).

 ## Local Setup

+Users of the [OpenCompany.io](https://opencompany.io) platform should get started by going to [OpenCompany.io](https://opencompany.io).
+The following setup is for developers wanting to work on the platform's Web application software.

 Most of the dependencies are internal, meaning [Leiningen](https://github.com/technomancy/leiningen) will handle getting them for you.
 There are a few exceptions: